stat545ubc-2023/assignment-b4-Jacky-Yiu/Assignment_B4.md

     ## 10 "CHAPTER 1"
     ## # ℹ 12,614 more rows

-It seem like every row contain sentence instead of inidvidual words, To convert the sentence into individual words and ignore all punctuation and white space, I will use the function `unnest_tokens` from the `tidytext` package.
+It seem like every row contain sentences instead of individual words, To convert the sentences into individual words and ignore all punctuation and white space, I will use the function `unnest_tokens` from the `tidytext` package.

-It also make all word lower case so it does discriminate uppercase and lower case words.
+It also make all word lower case so the analysis does not discriminate uppercase and lower case words.

 ``` r
 sensesensibility_words <- tidytext::unnest_tokens(sensesensibility_tibble, word, txt)